digitallinguistics/data-format/README.md

     * The DLx format is designed to work well with _document databases_, where each item is stored as a single document (typically in JSON) rather than as records in a table.
 Schemas that include a comment that they are top-level database objects should be their own documents in the database.
 Other schemas will be subparts of those documents.

-* **Uniqueness**

-    * "unique" in this specification means _JSON unique_.
-An object is considered JSON unique if you can sort all of its properties (and subproperties) and serialize it as a JSON string with the result that that string is unique.
-If you sort the (sub)properties of two different objects and serialize them, and their strings are equal, they are not JSON unique.

 * **IDs & Cross-References**

     * The DLx schemas support unique identifiers in the form of opaque IDs or human-readable keys, or both (recommended - see below).
 Many schemas include an optional `id` field, which is meant to be representative of whatever opaque identifier scheme best suits your database.
 You could name this field `id`, `ID`, `dbid` (database ID), `localid`, `uuid`, `uri`, etc. etc. Thus when the `id` property is referenced in the schemas, it should not be taken literally as being the `id` field.
 Instead it refers to whichever field your database uses for unique, opaque identifiers.
 Whichever name you choose for the property should be used consistently in place of the `id` fields.
 No restrictions are placed on the format of the ID field other than that it must be non-empty, although best practice is for this field to be a string (preferably a UUID) or a number.